This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 There’s also a Mississippi Music museum on the second floor which is a tribute to the deep roots of blues music in the state.

-It’s a stop on the famous Mississippi Blues Trail.
+It’s a stop on the famous Mississippi Blues Trail and another Jackson tourist attraction for music lovers.

 Sal & Mookie’s was made for families.